 I have been licensed as a Marriage and Family Therapist since 2015.
-A native Angeleno, I've lived in Southern California all my life, earning my Master's in psychology at Cal State Long Beach in 2008, and my Bachelor's in sociology from Pitzer College in 2001.
+Born a second generation Valley Girl, I've lived in Southern California all my life, earning my Master's in psychology at Cal State Long Beach in 2008, and my Bachelor's in sociology from Pitzer College in 2001.

 As an eclectic therapist, I don't believe everyone is the same, so I don't use the same treatment for everyone, although it's important to be always empathic, friendly, curious, and collaborative.
 I believe humor has a place in therapy.
 I will not tell you what to do, but I will help you come to a decision.
 When I feel it's helpful, I may pull from modalities such as CBT, narrative, feminist, or psychodynamic.